enjelesposo/anglesposo-blog/_posts/2021-06-05-my-first-post.md

 categories: jekyll update
 ---

-Welcome to my first post!
+## Welcome to my first post!

-## Here are things I will be writing about
+#### Here are the stuff I'll be writing about here:
+- study journal
-1. study notes
+- study notes to serve as a review
-2. language review
-3. others
+- stuff I do to keep myself motivated
+- I'm studying Japanese too.
+Maybe I'll write some post in Japanese to practice.

+It's my first time writing a blog so some of the stuff here are probably boring and ridden with grammar mistakes.
+This will be a learning experience. (◕ᴗ◕✿)